ajcoding7/ajcoding7/README.md

-<h1 align="center">Hi 👋, I'm Alex</h1>
+<h1 align="left">Hi 👋, I'm Alex</h1>
-<h3 align="center">I'm a Junior Full-Stack Developer looking for my first opportunity in tech!👨‍💻</h3>
+<h3 align="left">I'm a Junior Full-Stack Developer looking for my first opportunity in tech!👨‍💻</h3>

-<p align="center"> Having previously worked in sales & recruitment, I decided it was time for a career change.
+<p align="left"> Having previously worked in sales & recruitment, I decided it was time for a career change.
 I am seeking a role in tech where I can apply my communication and problem solving skills.
 I have recently completed a full time 16-week intensive Bootcamp at the School of Code.
 Whilst studying, I have created a portfolio of both team and solo based projects.</p>

 - 🔭 I’m currently working on **a 4-week final project as a part of my 16-week bootcamp.**